 *Groups that are under-represented on planning faculties include: African-Americans, Hispanics, Native Americans, and Native Hawaiian and other Pacific Islanders.

-The Association of Collegiate Schools of Planning annually invites doctoral students of planning working on their dissertation research to attend the late summer ACSP PhD Workshop.
-The Workshop attracts PhD students from planning programs from around the world to gather and discuss the practical details of creating, producing, distributing and consuming planning knowledge among scholars.
+The Association of Collegiate Schools of Planning invites doctoral students of planning working on their dissertation research to attend the 2015 ACSP PhD Workshop.
+This year, the workshop will be hosted in Los Angeles by the University of Southern California.
+Every year, the PhD Workshop enables planning PhD students from North America and beyond to gather and discuss the practical details of creating, producing, distributing and consuming planning knowledge among scholars.
 Workshop participants will learn to conceive, organize, and present PhD-quality research to multiple audiences, including, most centrally, their peers.
 Students will advise one another as scholars pursuing unique research paths within a community of shared inquiry.
 The faculty work mainly as advisors and coaches.
 International students are welcome to apply.
-Check back for 2014 details.

 ** Note that this year’s PhD Workshop will be held on Friday, Saturday and Sunday.
 This is a change from previous years.